sidney-eliot/3d-artists-handbook/content/theory/glossary.md

 Bit depth (Color depth) determines how much color information an image can store, which directly influences the dynamic range the image can have.

-It's often good to render/ bake images with higher bit depth than needed, and later in the process convert them to a lower bit depth.
+It's often good to render or bake images with higher bit depth than needed, and later in the process convert them to a lower bit depth.
 The trade-offs with higher bit depths are increased render times and bigger file sizes.

-Whether the texture is only intended for one object or a texture atlas, should not influence which bit depth to choose.

 #### Bit Depth Math
 The most common bit depths are 8 bit, 16 bit, 24 bit and 32 bit.
 Let's take 32 bit for example, 8 of the 32 channels represent red, 8 channels green, 8 channels blue and lastly 8 channels for alpha.
 This means that just by looking at the bit depth, one can deduce if the image has alpha or not.
 If the image didn't have alpha, those 8 channels for alpha would fall away and one would have a 24 bit image.